Practice Policies & Patient Information

 |

 GP medical records will be kept in line with the law and national guidance.
-Information on how long records are kept can be found at: digital.nhs.uk/article/1202/Records-Management-Code-of-Practice-for-Health-and-Social-Care-2016 or speak to the practice. |
+Information on how long records are kept can be found at: digital.nhs.uk/article/1202/Records-Management-Code-of-Practice-for-Health-and-Social-Care-2016or speak to the practice. |

 Right to complain